 - Apple cider: Added to the fritters and the glaze to amp up the wonderful apple flavor in each and every bite.

 - Vanilla: Balances all the flavors together and adds warmth.

 - Fat: Use melted butter for the rich, buttery flavor it gives the fritters.

 - Spices: We’re adding cinnamon and nutmeg which always help apples shine!

 - Sugar: You will need granulated sugar for the fritters but use powdered sugar to make the glaze because it dissolves much more easily.

 How to Make Apple Fritters

-Fried fritters turn out with such a wonderful crunchy exterior and a tender doughy inside.
-The two textures are wonderful together.
-Here’s how to make them!
+These fried fritters turn out with such a wonderful crunchy exterior and a tender doughy inside.
+The two textures are too legit together.
+Here’s how to make them yourself.

 - Add all the flour, granulated sugar, baking powder, salt, cinnamon, and nutmeg to a large bowl and whisk to combine.